Discover Cuba: Its People and Culture

 Day 2 — Miami to Havana

 Depart Miami this morning on a charter flight to Havana.
-After clearing customs and claiming your luggage, continue on to lunch at a local restaurant.
+After clearing customs and claiming your luggage, visit Finca Vigía, Ernest Hemmingway’s home for 20 years.
+With an expert, explore the 12 acre property and house that contains original furniture, artwork and personal memorabilia.
+Then continue on to lunch at a local restaurant that sources ingredients from their organiponico, or urban garden.
 After lunch, take an orientation bus tour of the city, including Revolutionary Square and Morro Castle.
 This evening, enjoy a welcome reception, introductory talk by your Smithsonian Journeys expert, and dinner at one of the city’s paladars, a privately owned restaurant.
-(L,R,D)
+(L,D)

 Day 3 — Havana

 Begin the day with an historical overview of the city of Havana with an architectural historian.
-Hear about the city’s history, urban layout and architecture, as well as the success and challenges of Havana’s preservation efforts before embarking on a walking tour of Habana Vieja to see firsthand the city’s Colonial architecture and plazas.
-After lunch at a local restaurant, meet with future entrepreneurs and instructors at a training and advisory center.
-Later, gather for a private performance by one of Cuba’s most well-known string orchestras.
-(B,L,D)
+Hear about the city’s history, urban layout and architecture, as well as the success and challenges of Havana’s preservation efforts before embarking on a walking tour of Habana Vieja to see the city’s Colonial architecture and plazas firsthand.
+Along the way, meet with artists at a local graphics art workshop.
+Later, visit a children’s community project utilizing circus performance for social development (B,L,D)

 Day 4 — Havana

-This morning, meet with a representative from the U.S. Interests Section to learn about the complexities of the U.S. – Cuban relationship, followed by a visit to the National Museum of Fine Arts to explore the museum’s Cuban collection to learn how the country’s history and diverse cultures have influenced its art.
-Afterwards, meet with farmers and members of the community at a local organiponico, or urban garden.
-This afternoon, meet with a journalist to discuss their experience working in Cuba and the challenges faced in a media-controlled society.
+This morning, meet with a representative from the U.S. Embassy in Havana to learn about the recent developments in normalizing the relationship between the two countries.
+Next, visit the National Arts Schools.
+Accompanied by a faculty member, tour the campus learning of its unique architecture and meet with students.
+After lunch, visit to the National Museum of Fine Arts to explore the museum’s Cuban collection to learn how the country’s history and diverse cultures have influenced its art.
 (B,L)

 Day 5 — Havana to Cienfuegos

-Today, head to the community of Guanabacoa to learn of the continent’s influence on Cuba and the Afro-Caribbean religion, Santeria.
-Enjoy a musical performance dedicated to the various deities of the religion.
-Take the opportunity to discuss the importance of the arts with the performers.
-Continue to Cienfuegos and after lunch, explore the French-influenced city center of Cienfuegos (a World Heritage site).
+Depart for Cienfuegos and after lunch, explore the French-influenced city center of Cienfuegos, a World Heritage site.
 Walk down the Paseo del Prado, a pedestrian-only boulevard lined with various stores, to Parque Martí.
-Some of Cienfuegos’ most prominent architecture frames this central square.
-Then visit an art school and meet with some of the region’s finest artists and performers.
+Some of Cienfuegos’ prominent architecture frames this central square.
+This afternoon, enjoy a performance by the Choir of Cienfuegos, a local acapella group that has received international acclaim.
 After dinner tonight, mingle with local residents at a community block party.
 (B,L,D)

 Day 6 — Trinidad